-- 42. (1) In addition to the information contemplated in regulation 38(2) of these Regulations, an application for the registration as a wildlife translocator must include the following information: - (a) information relating to record keeping; and - (b) information relating to the translocation equipment to be used by the applicant. - (2) If the application for the registration of a wildlife translocator also involves temporary holding facilities, the following information must be submitted with the application: - (a) a description and schematic diagram of the facility to temporary house the translocated specimens; - (b) security measures to prevent escapes or thefts; - (c) water and food production or supply; - (d) removal of waste; and - (e) availability of veterinary services.
+- 42. (1) In addition to the information contemplated in regulation 38(2) of these Regulations, an application for the registration as a wildlife translocator must include the following information: - (a) information relating to record keeping; - (b) information relating to the translocation equipment to be used by the applicant; and - (c) ensure the well-being of animals being translocated. - (2) If the application for the registration of a wildlife translocator also involves temporary holding facilities, the following information must be submitted with the application: - (a) a description and schematic diagram of the facility to temporary house the translocated specimens; - (b) security measures to prevent escapes or thefts; - (c) water and food production or supply; - (d) removal of waste; and - (e) availability of veterinary services.